 To log a query or concern, please click here.

 Please use the form to record incidents involving e-safety that occur either within school or outside of school hours.
 Incidents may be recorded by anyone.
 This includes staff, parents, carers and children, but please make an appointment via the school office if you would like to discuss any e-safety incident further.
-This incident log will be monitored termly by the Headteacher, Member of SLT or Chair of Governors.
+This incident log will be monitored termly by the Headteacher, Member of SLT or Chair of the Local Academy Council.
 Any incidents involving Cyberbullying may also need to be recorded elsewhere.

 Use the links below to learn more about how to stay safe online!

 THINKUKNOW (age 5-7)

 THINKUKNOW (age 8 - 10)

 THINKUKNOW (age 11 - 13)

 We can only be successful in keeping children safe online if we work with parents to ensure the e-Safety message is consistent.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.

 It’s essential to be realistic - banning the internet or technology will not work and it often makes a child less likely to report a problem.
 Education around safe use is essential.